atick-faisal/label-studio/docs/source/templates/video_object_detector.md

 Video object detection has analytics that are built on top of the video.
 For example, if you look at a video you will see the bounding boxes that have tracking objects on the video.

 ### Enhance images
-In the Label Studio UI, the video interface presents the main video canvas with controls that allows annotators to more precisely label blurry images using the following operations:
+In the Annotation Hub UI, the video interface presents the main video canvas with controls that allows annotators to more precisely label blurry images using the following operations:

 **Zoom in, zoom out, zoom to fit, or zoom to 100%.**